The Adventure of the Christmas Pudding: Television

 All five of the Poirot stories were adapted for television as part of the series Agatha Christie's Poirot.

 "The Adventure of the Christmas Pudding" was adapted under the American name "The Theft of the Royal Ruby".
 The story was slightly altered.
 The entire family, including the thieves, discovers the ruby in the pudding during Christmas dinner, and Poirot, pretending that it is a fake, takes it to safeguard it in his room.
 When Bridget is apparently murdered, Poirot places the real ruby, not a paste one, in the supposedly dead girl's hand.
 Lee-Wortley makes off with it, together with Iris Moffat, a girlfriend who has been pretending to be his sister Gloria.
 (Moffatt had previously stolen the jewel while on a date with Prince Farouk of Egypt.)
 Lee-Wortley does not abandon Moffatt to "face the music", as he does in the story.
 The two thieves try to make their getaway in a private plane which crashes into a field after a pursuit from David (who mistakenly believes Sarah is running off with Lee-Wortley).
 Poirot and the police are also there.
 The criminals, unhurt, are both arrested on the spot and the ruby is returned to the Prince.
 It is only afterwards that Poirot explains what has really been going on to the family.
 Bridget says goodbye to him at the end along with the others, but does not kiss him under the mistletoe.

-"The Mystery of Spanish Chest" had been adapted from the short version of the story titled "The Mystery of Baghdad Chest".
-The adaptation is quite faithful to the short story except adding flashback to how Maclaren, now renamed Colonel Curtiss got a scar on his face and an end duel between him and Major Rich.
+"The Mystery of the Spanish Chest" had been adapted from the short version of the story titled "The Mystery of the Baghdad Chest".
+The adaptation is quite faithful to the short story except adding flashback to how Maclaren—now renamed Colonel Curtiss—got a scar on his face and an end duel between him and Major Rich.